 Tenderness on palpation and pain on passive motion are relatively late signs.
 Muscle spasm and contracture add to the pain.
 Mechanical block by intra-articular loose bodies or abnormally placed menisci can occur and cause locking or catching.
 Deformity and subluxations can also develop.

-The joints most often affected in generalized OA include the following:
+The joints most often affected in generalized osteoarthritis include the following:

 Distal interphalangeal (DIP) and proximal interphalangeal (PIP) joints (causing Heberden and Bouchard nodes)